makrai/notes/cserhati21-overlap-for-cross-ling-embed.md

 * controlled experiments, in which we align embeddings of the same language,
   * training corpora from subsets of a single Wikipedia
-  * For 3 languages (English, Spanish and Hungarian) we create
+  * For 3 languages (English, Spanish and Hungarian)
-  * corpora in different sizes, and for all of these we select subsets that are
+  * corpora in different sizes, and for all of these we select subsets
   * second corpus to contain 0%, 33%, 66%, or 100% of the text in the first one
-* examine the effects of size and content overlap explicitly (and
+* examine the effects of size and content overlap explicitly
-  * exclude the effects of typological differences between languages).
-These
+  * exclude the effects of typological differences between languages
   * parts, hE, may contain very similar articles in the same field, which are
-    * small size and zero overlap still yield very high P@1 scores, as shown in
+    * small size and zero overlap still yield very high P@1 scores
-    * Still, the trends are convincing that content overlap is at least as important as corpus size.
-We show the
+    * Still, the trends are convincing that content overlap is at least as important as corpus size
-* These results also imply that word embeddings represent word usage of a specific corpus, rather than a
+* These results also imply that word embeddings represent word usage of a specific corpus

 ## 4.5 Embedding Isomorphism